Tony-Leo/presentations/notes/Firebird.md

 ------
 ### Scout file
-How does scout file version works? how offen do we expire our scout file?
+How does scout file version works?
 How does it trigger bv-app-all.js?
 How does it do the prefetch?